 Nothing is more exciting—and stressful—than beginning the overwhelming task of planning your wedding.
 If you’re a person from a marginalized community, however, it only takes one bad meeting with a potential vendor to bring you plummeting back to reality from Cloud Nine.

 Take Charlie Craig and Dave Mullins, for example.
 They’re the gay couple who took a Colorado baker to the Supreme Court for refusing them service on religious grounds.
-They lost their case last year—though the court maintained that businesses do not have the First Amendment right to discriminate.
+They lost their case —though the court maintained that businesses do not have the First Amendment right to discriminate.

 Many times, however, discrimination based on your sexual orientation, race, or ethnicity is more subtle, and the ramifications feel worthy of a Supreme Court case.